PeriHub/PeriLab.jl/devLog.md

     !-----------
     6. loc to glob -> distributionsfeld an die Knoten
     7. glob to loc ableiten für RB Knoten
-    8. overlapmap verteilen an Knoten -> send to all!
+    8. overlapmap verteilen an Knoten -> send to all! -> done ! ---------
-    ! ---------
     9. block filter -> auf den Kernen blockID -> alle Knoten
     10. BC Filter -> an alle